Actor Jussie Smollett found guilty of staging fake hate crime | Law-Order

 Actor Jussie Smollett found guilty of staging fake hate crime

+Describing Smollett's account of what happened as "ridiculous," special prosecutor Dan Webb told reporters following the verdict that "Mr. Smollett would not have lost this case as he did today unless the jury found that he lied to them.”
+Smollett's lead defense attorney, Nenye Uche, said that his client was "an innocent man" who was confident he would see the guilty verdicts overturned on appeal.

+"I don't for one second believe that justice was done today," Uche said outside court, adding that the defense was facing an uphill battle because "Jussie was already tried and convicted in the media."
+Smollett left the courthouse without speaking to reporters and surrounded by an entourage.

-Smollett said the men threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs and expressions of support for former President Donald Trump.
-Police arrested Smollett a month after the alleged assault, saying that he paid two brothers $3,500 to stage the attack in an effort to raise his show-business profile.
+Smollett claimed the attackers threw a noose around his neck and poured chemicals on him while yelling racist and homophobic slurs and expressions of support for former President Donald Trump.
+Police arrested the actor a month later, saying that he paid two brothers $3,500 to stage the attack in an effort to raise his show-business profile.
 He eventually pleaded not guilty to six counts of felony disorderly conduct.

-The two brothers, Abimbola and Olabinjo Osundairo, testified that Smollett paid them to participate in a phony attack and instructed them how to attack him.
+The two brothers, Abimbola and Olabinjo Osundairo, testified that Smollett paid them to participate in a hoax and instructed them how to attack him.
 During the trial, the actor took the stand and disputed their accounts.
-An emergency room doctor who treated Smollett on the night of the attack told the jury that the actor suffered real injuries.
+An attorney for the Osundairo brothers, Gloria Rodriguez, told reporters after the verdict that for Smollett the verdict meant it was "time to cut the act, time to come clean."

 Cook County Judge James Linn did not set a date for sentencing, but scheduled a presentencing hearing for Jan.
 27. Smollett's acting career declined after the incident.
 He lost his role as a singer-songwriter in the final season of "Empire," a Fox television hip-hop drama that ended a five-year run in 2020.